 Factors that favor a court finding of Permeant and Total Disability under the Louisiana Workers Compensation Act include, but are not limited to, the following:

-If you need help or have any question about your job injury, call me, a Louisiana workers’ compensation lawyer, at 866-558-9151, or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+If you need help or have any questions about your job injury, call me, a Louisiana workers’ compensation lawyer, at 866-558-9151, or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.